 Oracle Database Exadata Cloud Service supports remote database access by using Oracle Net Services.

-Because Exadata Cloud Service leverages Oracle Grid Infrastructure, you can make connections by using Single Client Access Name (SCAN), which is a feature that provides a consistent mechanism for clients to access all of the Oracle databases running in a cluster.
+Because Exadata Cloud Service uses Oracle Grid Infrastructure, you can make connections by using Single Client Access Name (SCAN), which is a feature that provides a consistent mechanism for clients to access all of the Oracle databases running in a cluster.

 Before You Can Connect